Georgia Distracted Driving Laws

 - Georgia Code Title 40 – Motor Vehicles and Traffic, Chapter 6 – Uniform Rules of the Road, Article 11 – Miscellaneous Provisions, § 40-6-241.2.
 Writing, sending, or reading text based communication

-Basic headsets which allow hands free communication cost less than violating the law even once.
+Simple wired or Bluetooth headsets, phone mounts, or other devices that allow hands free communication cost less than violating the law even once.